-The interest rate risk increased is explained by significant increase of IR curve on RON (this had also a significant impact on the value of bonds) and increase of bonds portfolio volume.
-The net reserve increased as well.
-Currency risk is driven by the gap between liabilities and assets in EUR, its decrease being explained by the lower gap as compared to end of 2021.
+The interest rate risk increase is explained by increase of bonds portfolio volume.
+The net reserve increased as well; IR curve on RON decreased during 2023 as compared to end of 2022.
+Currency risk is driven by the gap between liabilities and assets in EUR, its increase being explained by the higher gap as compared to end of 2022.
 Property risk is based on the volume of land and buildings (mainly, for own use).
+Concentration risk increase is explained by higher/worse cqs (credit quality step) for counterparty Romania.